 Nurses experience many challenges in hospitals.
 One of the most challenging tasks they face is ensuring that patients get their prescribed medication on time.
 So it’s imperative these nurses know exactly how and when each drug should be administered.
 At the same time, avoid any mix-ups or confusion about what drugs some may be allergic to.

-Ideally, a nurse can handle it all, while realistically, that is not the case.
-Most nurses struggle to make ends meet, and it’s not easy to get help when no help is available for you.
-Therefore the healthcare sector must acknowledge nurses and nursing as a profession.
+Ideally, a nurse can handle it all, but realistically, that is not the case.
+Most nurses struggle to make ends meet, and it’s not easy to get help when no help is available.
+Therefore, the healthcare sector must acknowledge nurses and nursing as a profession.
 Here are some common challenges faced by nurses as they work in a hospital:

 1. There Is A Shortage In Staffing

 Shortage in staff entails that fewer members will have to shoulder the workload.
 In most cases, nurses take care of all the duties that need tending to.
-They need to manage issues that are both tedious and complex and stay back to monitor patients.
+They need to manage tedious and complex issues and stay back to monitor patients.
 Consequently, nurses grow both tired and burnt out by the weight of their work.
-Hospitals need to start looking into more staffing, or else they’ll lose what little staff they have.
+Hospitals need to start looking into more staffing, or they’ll lose their little staff.

 2. Difference In Skills

-Nurses have a variety of skills, as some may be more inclined towards medical severity.
-In contrast, others take pleasure in providing home visits to patients who could benefit from the care and kindness provided there.
+Nurses have various skills; some may be more inclined toward medical severity.
+In contrast, others enjoy providing home visits to patients who could benefit from the care and kindness provided there.
 Registered nurses have the skills and the knowledge but require supervision from a senior.
-If we compare a registered nurse vs nurse practitioner from a career perspective, the latter can provide many benefits.
+If we compare a registered nurse to a nurse practitioner from a career perspective, the latter can provide many benefits.
 These practitioners are specialists and have the autonomy to attend to most cases.
-However, not every nurse is a practitioner, and that can get restrictive.
+However, not every nurse is a practitioner, which can be restrictive.
 The difference in skills makes it hard for nurses to practice with complete autonomy.
 They need to make sure they keep tabs on junior nurses and help them learn how to make records.
-If nurses are entirely new to the field, they may struggle heavily to find their footing in the sector.
-While most nurses are encouraged to upgrade their skills, it still takes time and patience.
+Nurses who are entirely new to the field may struggle heavily to find their footing in the sector.
+While most nurses are encouraged to upgrade their skills, it takes time and patience.

 3. Patients May Not Cooperate

 There are many reasons why patients may refuse treatment.
-Not every patient is willing to listen to a nurse or work with them.
+Not every patient is willing to listen to or work with a nurse.
 Such patients can make administration care harder on nurses.
-It could be because they’re not comfortable with the nurse with whom they’re working.
+It could be because they’re uncomfortable with the nurse they’re working with.
 It could also be a case of a language barrier, or maybe the patient is in too much pain to care.
-In such cases, the medical sector should provide emergency intervention that can help nurses handle their tasks.
-These can be in a language interpretation and providing a substitute nurse if the patient is not happy.
+In such cases, the medical sector should provide emergency intervention to help nurses handle their tasks.
+These can be in a language interpretation and providing a substitute nurse if the patient is unhappy.

 4. Health Is At Risk

 Nurses have to work with cases that may have transmissible diseases.
-They need to be careful when taking their blood, administering injections, or breathing around patients.
+They must be careful when taking blood, administering injections, or breathing around patients.
 They never know when they can catch the disease from the patient.
 Airborne illnesses are highly contagious.
-All it takes is living around sick patients, and it’s enough to get you sick.
-While nurses may have PPEs after the pandemic of 2019, there has been a massive shortage in PPEs, which is why most nurses end up jeopardizing their health to care for patients.
-For nurses that get sick, it is dangerous because they can pass it around to other practitioners.
-Worst case scenario is when a nurse can’t handle their illness and takes a toll on their system.
+All it takes is living around sick patients, enough to get you sick.
+While nurses may have PPEs after the pandemic of 2019, there has been a massive shortage of PPEs, so most nurses end up jeopardizing their health to care for patients.
+It is dangerous for nurses who get sick because they can pass it around to other practitioners.
+The worst case scenario is when a nurse can’t handle their illness, and it takes a toll on their system.

 5. Feelings Of Isolation and Loneliness